mmapphk3/Machine-Learning-Module-e-Portfolio/artefacts/README.md

 <img src="https://github.com/mmapphk3/Machine-Learning-Module-e-Portfolio/blob/33373a719527207159efd00e25fd07124a66cc46/assets/images/Data%201.png" alt="Corr Plot 1" style="width: 100%;">
 <p>Fig3: Correlation</p>

 #### In a recent analysis, I used linear regression to explore the relationship between the independent variable x and the dependent variable y as in Fig3.
 Utilizing the `stats.linregress` method from the `scipy` library, I calculated the slope, intercept, r-value, p-value, and standard error for the linear regression.
 This allowed me to create a function, `myfunc`, which computes predicted y-values based on the x-values.
-Plotting the original scatter plot of x and y and superimposing the linear regression line revealed the direction and strength of the linear relationship, offering insights into how y changes with x.
+Plotting the original scatter plot of x and y and superimposing the linear regression line revealed the direction and strength of the linear relationship, offering insights into how y changes with x (Debroy, 2023, Castiglioni, 2020).

 #### Moreover, the linear regression model demonstrated practical predictive capabilities.
 By defining the function `myfunc` with the calculated slope and intercept, I predicted x for given x values.
 For instance, predicting y when x is 10 resulted in a value of approximately 85.58.
 This highlights the model's utility in making predictions based on the established relationship between the variables.